“We are a movement that builds, not destroys.”

 On the role of unions: “Only through collective representation and collective action can the forces of oppression and exploitation be combated.
 However, for too long unions have failed to understand the nature of “precariat”.
 We must move beyond old-style workplace or industrial democracy, since a feature of the precariat is that it has to combine forms of labour and work in and outside formal workplaces.”
 (6) Standing proposes a more “associational” form of organisation (for reasons he argues convincingly), and the adoption of a “collaborative bargaining” approach.
 This latter could also operate between workers (eg setting standards, providing mutual support, monitoring the application of resources, etc), and between one occupation and another (eg doctors and nurses).

 • Further reading online»

 Professor Seymour Melman’s contribution is After Capitalism: From Managerialism to Workplace Democracy (2001).
-In it, he looks at various successful democratic ventures around the world, and compares these with corporate and state-controlled ventures (including the military-industrial complex).
+In this, he looks at various successful democratic ventures around the world, and compares these with corporate and state-controlled ventures (including the military-industrial complex).
 His case for workplace democracy is compelling.
-He identifies three aspects in the transition: eliminating professional corporate managers; strengthening workers’ unions; and employing alternatives to corporate hierarchies for capital accumulation.
-In the process, he believes we will be incrementally democratizing economics itself.
-This is by no means a roadmap or a prescription (“there are many possible paths and timelines for disalienation…”), so we’ll have to work the rest out ourselves.
+He identifies three aspects in the transition: eliminating professional corporate managers; strengthening unions; and employing alternatives to corporate hierarchies for capital accumulation.
+In the process, he believes we can incrementally democratize economics itself.
+This is by no means a roadmap or a prescription (“there are many possible paths and timelines for disalienation…”), so we’ll have to work the rest out for ourselves.
 Sadly, Seymour Melman died in 2004.